Voluntaryism and Pollution

 The Voluntaryist view on the concept of pollution is wholly rooted in the understanding of property rights.
 If you have not yet, please read Property Rights Norms Under Voluntaryism first so you have a better background for understanding.

-First, the concept of “pollution” must be defined.
-“Pollution” is the wrongful damaging of physical bodies or properties through the release of some chemical agent or physical object.
-“Pollution” in Voluntaryist terms must be tied to a discreet actor with a discreet harm.
-For example, if the owner of a chemical plant ordered that a toxic chemical be dumped onto land owned by his company, and that toxic chemical leaks out onto someone else’s land and causes bodily harm to others in a unique form that is tied to the poison, say, liver damage, then “pollution” in this sense is a proper label as it is a discreet damaging of others’ bodies.
+“Pollution” in Voluntaryist terms must be tied to a discreet actor proximately causing a discreet harm.
+For example, if the owner of a chemical plant ordered that a toxic chemical be dumped onto land owned by the company, and that toxic chemical leaks out onto someone else’s land and causes bodily harm to others, then “pollution” in this sense is a proper label.

 THE LABEL OF “POLLUTION” CANNOT BE COMMON EXPERIENCE

 Nothing can be “pollution” in Voluntaryist terms that is itself a product of common use.
 For a good example, CO2 as a “greenhouse gas.”

 CO2 cannot be considered a discreet harm because all people participate in its creation, at a bare minimum, just by breathing out, and participate in its productive use in mass industrialization.

 If people wish to no longer produce a particular byproduct that virtually all participate in, then that must come about through voluntary human action via convincing others to not produce or use the product.

 Anything labelled as “pollution” that is not itself a property rights violation cannot be accurately labelled as such.

 For example, environmental extremists may claim that the act of making cars is itself “pollution” because it “hurts the earth,” but that is not the case to the extent that the construction of a car is not violating the specific property rights of individuals’ body or property.